 Douglass died of a heart attack or stroke on February 20, 1895 at the age of 77 years old.
 He was buried in Mount Hope Cemetery in Rochester, New York.

-To learn more about the roles of African-Americans during this time period, check out this timeline of Frederick Douglass’s life or these articles about the best books about Frederick Douglass and African-Americans in the Civil War.
+To learn more about Frederick Douglass and the roles of African-Americans during this time period, check out this timeline of Frederick Douglass’s life or these articles about the best books about Frederick Douglass and African-Americans in the Civil War.

-The Frederick Douglass Encyclopedia; Julius Eric Thompson; James L. Conyers Jr; and Nancy J. Dawson, Greenwood Press, 2010.
+The Frederick Douglass Encyclopedia.
+Edited by Julius Eric Thompson; James L. Conyers Jr; and Nancy J. Dawson, Greenwood Press, 2010.

 “A Short Biography of Frederick Douglass.”
 Frederick Douglass, www.frederickdouglass.org/douglass_bio.html